zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    documented centrally, including the affected modules, software releases, and applicable workarounds for immediate mitigation.
-A list of known security issues per public release of the Zephyr shall be published and maintained by the security board after a risk assessment.
+A list of known security issues per public release of the Zephyr shall be published and maintained by the Zephyr Security Subcommittee after a risk assessment.

 Threat Modeling and Mitigation